All Products

 Note

-The CosyVoice WebSocket API is deployed in the Beijing region of the China mainland.
-If your client is in another region (such as Hong Kong or overseas), consider using a nearby relay server or CDN to accelerate the connection.
+The CosyVoice WebSocket API is deployed in the Beijing region of the Chinese mainland.
+If your client is in another region, such as Hong Kong or an overseas region, you can use a nearby relay server or CDN to accelerate the connection.

 Audio generation performance